-The amended and restated stockholders agreement will contain provisions that entitle the H&F Investor, the Executive Stockholders and the Read Trust Rollover Stockholders to certain rights to have their securities registered by us under the Securities Act.
-The H&F Investor will be entitled to an unlimited number of "demand" registrations and the Executive Stockholders and Read Trust Rollover Stockholders collectively will be entitled to three "demand" registrations, subject in each case to certain limitations.
-Every stockholder party to the amended and restated stockholders agreement will also be entitled to customary "piggyback" registration rights.
-In addition, the amended and restated stockholders agreement will provide that we will pay certain expenses of the stockholder parties relating to such registrations and indemnify them against certain liabilities which may arise under the Securities Act share program will not limit the ability of our directors, officers and their affiliates, or holders of more than 5% of our common stock, to purchase more than \$120,000 in value of our common stock.
-We do not currently know the extent to which these related persons will participate in our directed share program, if at all, or to the extent they will purchase more than \$120,000 in value of our common stock.
-For additional information, see "Underwriting-Reserved Shares."
+The amended and restated stockholders agreement contains provisions that entitle the H&F Investor, the Executive Stockholders and the Read Trust Rollover Stockholders to certain rights to have their securities registered by us under the Securities Act.
+The H&F Investor is entitled to an unlimited number of "demand" registrations and the Executive Stockholders and Read Trust Rollover Stockholders collectively are entitled to three "demand" registrations, subject in each case to certain limitations.
+Every stockholder party to the amended and restated stockholders agreement is also entitled to customary "piggyback" registration rights.
+In addition, the amended and restated stockholders agreement provides that we will pay certain expenses of the stockholder parties relating to such registrations and indemnify them against certain liabilities which may arise under the Securities Act.